corn-bred/programming-journey-2025/README.md

 # December 21

 Finally!
 There is now a rotating cube on the screen.
 Now that I look at the square, it doesn't seem symmetrical.
 I will try to fix this.

+# December 24

+It's been 2 days, but I'm moving to SDL3.
+I am also reimplementing it again to drill the algorithm in my head.
+Also, it turns out the reason why the square didn't seem symmetrical was because I divided the values then turned the float into an integer, which messed up the values.
+I probably won't do that again.

+# December 25

+I have successfully imported the files into SDL2.
+I also created a class and header file for line handling.
+I don't know what I could do next.
+My next choices that I would like to do:
+1. Raytracing
+2. Triangle filling (I should probably do this)
+3. OpenGL to Vulkan
+4. Physics Engine

+All of these are quite difficult but it seems kinda fun (not opengl though) So I'll probably learn how to fill out triangles.

+On a side note, I also need to finish my rig in Blender so I can animate easier.